CougarTasker/curriculum-vitae/oldcv.md

 November 2015

 Spent a work experience week at the strawberry soup web design company.
 Learned photoshop skills for making an advertisement as well as did usability testing and data entry.

-Other Interests
-I am interested in badminton walks through nature, I play some pc games and enjoy Marvel movies.
-I have an interest in new technology as a whole I’m interested in developments to crypto, web technologies and AI.

-References
-Available upon request